jsslsanchez/Flutter-financial-management-app/README.md

-fourth commit is the category CRUD. fifth commit is the category list with de sum of all expenses. sixth commit is the CRUD entries page.
+fourth commit is the category CRUD. fifth commit is the category list with de sum of all expenses. sixth commit is the CRUD entries page. seventh commit is the entries list in the frontsheet.

 ## Getting Started